#2. Memory Management Demystified - Virtual Memory, Page Faults & Performance

 Investigation:

-• Some GC cycles took much longer than others
+- Some GC cycles took much longer than others (100ms+ vs normal 5ms)

 Root cause:

-• GC touched all pages → Major page faults → 100ms+ delays
+- When GC ran, it touched all pages → Major page faults → 100ms+ delays

 Fix: